 How does the doctor decide I am ready to discontinue my injections?

 You will be required to follow up with Dr. Rubinstein every 6 months to assess your progress as well as for any potential medication refills.
-Immunotherapy may be discontinued if the following criteria are met:
+We may discontinue Immunotherapy if:

 Will allergy shots cure my food allergies?

 Immunotherapy will not cure food allergies.
-These are treated by avoiding those foods.
+You should avoid those foods in order to treat them.
 Some foods such as wheat, soy, corn, and dairy may create allergic symptoms which are very similar to those you may experience from pollens, dust, mold or pet dander.
 Following your “rotation diet” will help alleviate these symptoms.
 Failure to follow this diet may lead you to believe your allergy shots are not working due to your persistent allergy symptoms.

-Allergy testing is completed in 1 or 2 appointments:
+Allergy testings are complete in 1 or 2 appointments:

 Appointment 1: Patients receive an allergy skin test for indoor, outdoor and airborne allergens.

 Appointment 2: The second segment of the allergy testing may or may not be done on the first appointment.
 This segment includes an intradermal skin test.
-This testing is done by injecting, with a tiny needle, a small amount of allergen just underneath the surface of the skin.
+This testing involves injecting, with a tiny needle, a small amount of allergen just underneath the surface of the skin.